BodneyC/hex-this-vim/README.md

 This is the command used to write the contents of a hex-this file back to the original.
 It uses XXD's `-r` option, so formatting is important here.

 One can either specify the formatting as with the other commands, or simply let Hex-This figure it out; the formatting options are quite simplistic so Hex-This should do a good job in figuring out the format.

+4. **HexAddLines**

+In case you want to add data to the file, this command will append blank lines, either `g:hex_this_n_lines` number or the number specified.

 ## Formatting